Privacy policy

 Our privacy policy in summary

-We consider your privacy in everything we do and have tried to make our privacy policy as clear and as accessible as possible.
+We consider your privacy in everything we do and have tried to make our privacy policy as clear and accessible as possible.
 We have summarised how we handle your personal information below and more detail can be found in the full privacy policy.

 1. We will only ask for or collect the personal information that we need to talk to you about our work – such as membership, fundraising, donating, campaigning and volunteering.